The water god and guardian of the Chao.

 - Dimension Lord: As mentioned above, when all the Chaos Emeralds fell into the Zone of Silence, he took all of them and formed the seven Chaos Emeralds from the games while making himself the absolute ruler of the new Special Zone.

-- It Amused Me: Apparently, his entire modis operandi is basically having indivudals who arrive in the Special Zone undergo inane challenges for his amusement, offering up a Chaos Emerald as a prize.
+- It Amused Me: Apparently, his entire modis operandi as ruler of the Special Zone is basically having individuals who arrive there undergo inane challenges for his amusement, offering up a Chaos Emerald as a prize.
 He lets Team Dark run around his realm for an Emerald in the hopes of getting entertainment.
 Likewise when Eggman and Snively end up in the dimension, he has the two race for a Chaos Emerald.

 - Put on a Bus: Gone after the Penders lawsuit.

 - Reasonable Authority Figure: Downplayed example.
-When Sonic and Tails meet him, he gives Sonic the gray Chaos Emerald as a thank-you gift.
+When Sonic and Tails meet him, he gives Sonic the gray Chaos Emerald as a thank-you gift since it was their actions that allowed him to become Dimension Lord in the first place.
 However, he did say that was the only freebie and they'd have to earn one the next time they visit.
 He's also a guy of his word if you meet his challenges.
 Piss him off though, and "reasonable" goes out the window.

 - Whatever Happened to the Mouse?: He's the answer to the question, according to Word of God.
 The residents of the Zone of Silence and the Void, including the original Freedom Fighters were destroyed and reduced to raw material that Feist used to make his Special Zone.